 The Trip

-From Marseille, I will take the ferry to Corsica where i will zigzag across the island.
-Visiting Corsica's nature reserves (Reserve Naturelle de Scandola), i will take some of Corsica's most stunning routes.
-Cycling through the Gorges de Spelunca and through Foret D'Atoine will bring me towards Corsica's mountainous interior where I will visit Corsica's peaks like Monte Cinto (2706m).
-From Corte, I will decent back towards the east coast to start the climbing all over and cycle up the Col De Bavella which will provide me with stunning views and some of Corsica's most thrilling landscapes.
-Plan is to take refreshing dives into the many crystal clear rivers in the mountains, but also visit the stunning beaches along the coast.
-Taking the ferry once more, I will say goodbye to Corsica and head to Sardinia where I will complete the cycle with a short push towards Olbia. |
+From Marseille, I will took the ferry to Corsica where i zigzaged across the island.
+Visiting Corsica's nature reserves (Reserve Naturelle de Scandola), i took some of Corsica's most stunning routes.
+Cycling through the Gorges de Spelunca and through Foret D'Atoine brought me towards Corsica's mountainous interior where I visted Corsica's peaks like Monte Cinto (2706m).
+From Corte, I decended back towards the east coast to start the climbing all over and cycle up the Col De Bavella which provided me with stunning views and some of Corsica's most thrilling landscapes.
+Along the route, i took some refreshing dives into the many crystal clear rivers in the mountains, but also visited the stunning beaches along the coast.
+Taking the ferry once more, I said goodbye to Corsica and headed to Sardinia where I completed the cycle with a short push towards Olbia. |

 The Stages